 The project participants are ESTRE - Empresa de Saneamento e Tratamento de Resíduos Ltda and Econergy Brasil Ltda of Brazil.
-The host Party Brazil meets all relevant participation requirements.
+The host Party Brazil meets all relevant participation requirements and has provided written approval of voluntary participation in the project /16/.
 No participating Annex I Party is yet identified.